uriel1998/synapse-utility/README.md

-This cleans synapse's history, automating (and fixing) some bits from [https://levans.fr/shrink-synapse-database.html](https://levans.fr/shrink-synapse-database.html).
+This cleans synapse's history, automating (and fixing/clarifying) some bits from [https://levans.fr/shrink-synapse-database.html](https://levans.fr/shrink-synapse-database.html).

 This does *not* do anything with the PG database.